clojure and why calculating is better than scheming

 Recently I upgraded the clojure project I’m working on to Leiningen 2 in order to start using nrepl - since swank-clojure is now deprecated.
 Little did I know this would lead me to a small debugging adventure.

-Heroku I use Heroku as my deployment platform and my project had been running on it for a few weeks without any issues.
+I use Heroku as my deployment platform and my project had been running on it for a few weeks without any issues.
 I also use Heroku’s PostgreSQL solution.

 However, by upgrading to Leiningen 2, my project started throwing some weird exceptions during deployment - it couldn’t connect to my database any longer.
+Everything was fine on my local environment though.